Real Estate Investors Association of Greater Cincinnati

 What Needs to be Done?

 Believe it or not, this is one of the areas where most of us…even experienced Rehabbers…have some of our biggest challenges.
 Do I replace the windows?
 What about the furnace?
-Should I use Home Depot countertops…Quartz…mid-range?
-There are a myriad of things to consider here,
+Should I use Home Depot countertops…Corian…mid-range?
+There are a myriad of things to consider here, and the more experienced and wiser you become, the closer you will be to “guessing right”.

 0